mbudisic/MA321-Clarkson-F19/syllabus.md

 ## Assessment

-The grade will be based on your score on **two midterms and on the final exam**.
+The grade will be based on your score on **three non-cumulative in-class midterms and a cumulative final exam**.
+For dates, see [Schedule](./schedule.html).

 You will get feedback on homeworks, but **feedback on homeworks will not factor into your final grade**.
 You will **have to submit all homeworks on time**, however, to get D or higher in this course.
 (Necessary, but not sufficient condition.)